niravdd/aws-tools/README.md

 ## efs-userdata-mount
 * _**Service**_: **Amazon Elastic File System (EFS)**
-* _**Use-case**_: The Amazon EFS service provides you with a DNS name/endpoint to mount your volume on a Amazon EC2 instance.
+* _**Use-case**_: The Amazon EFS service provides you with a DNS name/endpoint to mount your EFS volume on a Amazon EC2 instance.
 The service documentation also guides you to mount the volume on on-premises servers with a DNS name.
-You need to update their on-premises DNS server to forward the DNS requests for Amazon EFS mount targets to a DNS server in the Amazon VPC over the AWS Direct Connect connection.
+You need to update your on-premises DNS server to forward the DNS requests for Amazon EFS mount targets to a DNS server in the Amazon VPC over the AWS Direct Connect/VPN connection.

     However, if you are unable to setup the DNS entries or the DNS forwarding _(for whatever reasons)_ you have to perform the mount using the EFS mount target IP Address specific to the AZ where your EC2 instance is running.
-Amazon EFS provides you with different mount target IP addresses, specific to each AZ in a region.
-This would not work if you need instances launched by an Auto-Scaling Group (ASG) to mount the volume via their AZ's mount target IP Address, at startup.
+Amazon EFS provides you with mount target IP addresses, specific to each AZ in a region - you can use them to mount the volumes manually.
+This would not work if you need instances launched by an Auto-Scaling Group (ASG) to intelligently mount the volume via your AZ's mount target IP Address, at startup.

-    This bash script can be help in such cases, to mount the volume via the IP address.
+    This bash script can help for such a use-case.
 The script identifies the AZ hosting the EC2 instance and mounts the volume using the appropriate mount target IP address for the AZ.

-* _**Usage**_:
+* _**Usage**_: Customers prefer to build their AMI with this script and then invoke it from the EC2 instance's userdata (independently or as part of a launch configuration for an ASG).
 ```
 Syntax: ./efs-userdata-mount <EFS file-system-id> <preferred mount point> [ boot / debug ]
         ./efs-userdata-mount help